 (Surah Al-Baqarah, 2:173)

-This verse strengthens of prohibition of consuming pork; it is unclean and dangerous for Muslims.
-The same prohibition is repeated in other verses, such as Surah Al-Maidah (5, There are three clear references in the Qur’an in that of Surah Baqarah (2:173, 178, 190) and Surah Al-An’am (6: 145) which strengthen the significance of the prohibition of consuming blood according to the Islamic laws of diet.
+This verse strengthens the prohibition of consuming pork; it is unclean and dangerous for Muslims.
+The same prohibition is repeated in other verses, such as Surah Al-Maidah (5, There are three clear references in the Qur’an in that of Surah Baqarah (2:173, 178, 190) and Surah Al-An’am (6: 145,) which strengthen the significance of the prohibition of consuming blood according to the Islamic laws of diet.

 The Wisdom Behind the Prohibition